Yapping72/social-media-hadoop/README.md

 <ol>
 <li> Ensure facebook accounts in accounts.json file is not banned and has completed glassdoor account setup. </li>
     <ul><li> Current implementation uses facebook login as it is not blocked for scraping </li>
-        <li> New facebook accounts have a 60-min delay before they can be used to create a glassdoor account. __After glassdoor account registered to facebook account, follow their prompts to setup account__, skipping the setup process (allow glassdoor connect to fb and add job review) will prevent scraping. </li>
+        <li> New facebook accounts have a 60-min delay before they can be used to create a glassdoor account. </li>
+        <li> <strong> After glassdoor account registered to facebook account, follow their prompts to setup account </strong>, skipping the setup process will prevent scraping. </li>
     </ul>
-<li> Replace the __company code, company name and account_number__ in main.py. </li>
+<li> Replace the <strong> company code, company name and account_number </strong> in main.py. </li>
     <ul>
     <li> Company codes can be obtained from the reviews page.
         <ul> https://www.glassdoor.sg/Overview/Working-at-Accenture-EI_IE4138.11,20.htm